 But what makes the Siem Reap circus really special is that it’s distinctly Cambodian.
 The music, dance, settings, themes, and stories provide an insight into Cambodian culture and everyday life that’s difficult to experience scrambling temple ruins.

-Here’s what to expect from the Siem Reap circus and the show, Khmer Metal, which has been brought back to celebrate the fifth birthday of the Phare Cambodian Circus.
+Here’s what to expect from the Siem Reap circus and the show, Khmer Metal, which has been brought back to celebrate the tenth birthday of the Phare Cambodian Circus this year.

 Siem Reap Circus is a Must Do When You’re in Cambodia and Here’s Why